 West Kowloon Art Park is undoubtedly one of our favourite pet parks around the city.
 After your pooch is done rolling around the spacious lawns and playfully chasing after their newfound furry friends, stop over at Hooman By The Sea for a snack or two.
 The drinks here are just the treat to quench your thirst (note that the blue lemonade quickly gets sold out) and boy are they photogenic!
 Build your own hotdog with the West Kowloon Special black buns for a quirky twist, or cool it down with a refreshing fruit parfait of your choice.

 Grab your swimsuits and head to the bay for a day out in the salty breeze, and don’t forget to pop over to Limewood where your four-legged companion can sit back, relax, and catch the attention of passersby.
 Live the island life with tropical cocktails, Thai-style snappers, or the Hawaiian Huli Huli chicken.
-This child-friendly resto regularly hosts interactive activities to keep the younger ones of the family happy.
+Moreover, this child-friendly resto regularly hosts interactive activities to keep the younger ones of the family happy.

 Limewood, Shop 103-104, 1/F, The Pulse, 28 Beach Road, Repulse Bay, Hong Kong, p.
 2866 8668